Aug. 31, 2020

 Waterloo – Labour Day is celebrated on the first Monday of September.
 The holiday was created to celebrate the achievements of workers.

-Wilfrid Laurier University has experts across a range of disciplines available to speak about related topics, including the history of labour movements in Canada, immigrant and migrant workers’ rights, labour economics, and equality and diversity in the workplace.
+Wilfrid Laurier University has experts across a range of disciplines available to speak about related topics, including the history of labour movements in Canada, immigrant and migrant workers’ rights and labour economics.

-Rob Kristofferson is a professor in Laurier’s History, Social and Environmental Justice and Social Justice and Community Engagement programs.
+Robert Kristofferson is a professor in the Department of History and for the Social and Environmental Justice program and coordinator of the Master of Social Justice and Community Engagement program.
 He is an expert on the history of labour, businesses, class formation and social movements in Canada.
 His research has focused on how the rise of industrial capitalism in Canada was experienced by skilled workers and their unions.
 He has produced an app and website detailing some of Hamilton’s labour and industrial history and co-wrote Showdown!
 Making Modern Union, which tells the story of a major strike in Hamilton in 1946.
-Contact: 519.756.8228 x5837 or firstname.lastname@example.org.
+Contact: firstname.lastname@example.org

 Ellen Russell, associate professor in Laurier’s Faculty of Liberal Arts, is an economist and expert on labour, public policy, wage trends and growing inequality.
-She is available to comment on the economic, political and cultural factors impacting workers in recent decades, particularly related to worker bargaining power and real wages.
-She was formerly senior economist at the Canadian Centre for Policy Alternatives and has regularly commented on economic issues in the media.
-Contact: email@example.com.
+She is available to comment on how the COVID-19 outbreak is impacting Canadian workers and the role of public policy in improving labour market conditions and promoting economic recovery.
+Russell was formerly senior economist at the Canadian Centre for Policy Alternatives.
 Read more about her research.
+Contact: firstname.lastname@example.org

 – 30 –